 - Do follow standard indention and margins.

-- Do print your CV in a high quality paper.
+- Do print your CV on a high-quality paper.

 These are some points and guidelines that you can consider.
 Indeed, our legal curriculum vitae samples and templates can help you in planning, preparing, and in the actual writing of your CV.